chaoss/website/CHAOSScon/2019NA/speakers.md

 Ph.D.
 Candidate.,   Software Engineering, MCIS -- Laboratory, École Polytechnique de Montréal.
 OpenStack Member Level: Foundation Member.
 I am focused on empirical research on ecosystems software releases.
 I apply mixed method research as a means to answer both the how and why in my findings, which is beneficiary to both the academic and industrial communities.
 I am Using a DevOps approach with machine learning to make crucial decisions.
 Currently, I am involved with the release team of OpenStack and serving as the PC chair of AI and HPC track, for the submit at Denver 2019.
 Additionally, I am a Big Data analytics guy.
-Before my current experience, I had Worked on interesting software engineering topics for swarms of robots.
+Before my current experience, I had worked on interesting software engineering topics for swarms of robots.
 Moreover, my expertise in cloud computing is an asset, which I bring along.
 In my thesis, I investigated the phenomena of live migrations and how we can apply both the supervised and reinforced learning technique (Machine learning algorithms) on live migration in the cloud.
 I was part of the team; team lead on an exciting project at LASSENA Laboratory Montreal, Canada.
 My main task includes building test bench simulator for micro iBB black boxes for cars in other to reconstruct accident scenario to understand driver's behavior.
 Currently, I am serving as a Science Judge for Quebec and Canada (Canada-Wide-Science) Member of IEEE and ACM. [@foundjem](https://twitter.com/foundjem)